 - Ineffective promotional marketing

 Overstocking has many causes, but thankfully, nearly all of them can be mitigated through more careful calculation, planning, and analysis of your inventory.

 The most common causes of overstocking inventory include:

 1. Misjudged customer demand

-Not being able to answer questions like “Who is our customer?” and “Are they a repeat customer?” means many retailers are flying blind when it comes to maintaining inventory.
+Not being able to answer questions like “Who is our customer?” and “Are they a repeat customer?” means many retailers are flying blind when it comes to maintaining inventory levels.

-When stores have stockouts, or when they're low on inventory due to shortages, the impact is compounding.
-Not only is there a lost opportunity for revenue, there are also long-term costs, like frustrated customers, impact on brand reputation, and the high price of rushing replacement goods.
+When stores have stockouts, or when they’re low on inventory due to shortages, the impact compounds.
+Not only are there lost sales, there are also long-term costs, like frustrated customers, impact on brand reputation, and the high price of rushing replacement goods.